Rethinking Code Complexity Through the Lens of Large Language Models: Related Work

 \subsection{LLMs for Code}

 Recent years have witnessed rapid progress in LLMs for code.
 Codex~\citep{chen2021evaluating} first demonstrated that scaling language models on large code corpora enables strong performance in code generation and comprehension.
-Subsequently, a series of open-source code LLMs—including Code Llama~\citep{roziere2023codellama}, StarCoder~\citep{lozhkov2024starcoder2}, DeepSeek-Coder~\citep{guo2024deepseek,zhu2024deepseekcoderv2}, and Qwen2.5-Coder~\citep{hui2024qwen25coder}—have achieved competitive or superior performance to proprietary models across diverse benchmarks.
+Subsequently, open-source code LLMs such as Code Llama~\citep{roziere2023codellama}, StarCoder~\citep{lozhkov2024starcoder2}, DeepSeek-Coder~\citep{zhu2024deepseekcoderv2}, and Qwen2.5-Coder~\citep{hui2024qwen25coder} achieved competitive performance across diverse coding benchmarks.